wp-plugins/mibbit-webchat/readme.txt

 === Mibbit Webchat ===
-Tags: irc, chat, mibbit
+Tags: irc, chat, mibbit, webchat
 Requires at least: 2.7
-Tested up to: 2.9.1
+Tested up to: 3.0
 Stable tag: trunk

 This plugin makes it possible to add a Mibbit widget to your blog and/or page.
+Change your settings and place &lt;!-- mibbit_webchat --&gt; in your page and/or blog to make it work.

 == Description ==